Cherreads

 The prices were ridiculous.

 Shooter memory.
 Cosmetic memory.
-Too many late nights spent with teammates arguing about stupid skins and dumber prices.
+Too many late nights with teammates arguing about stupid skins and dumber prices while waiting for scrims to start.

 Min-ho noticed first.